oss-homecredit-id/iONess/README.md

 }
 ```

 The method will run on a request failure.
-The only thing you need to do is passing the `RetryControlDecision` into `didHaveDecision` closure which is an enumeration with members:
+The only thing you need to do is pass the `RetryControlDecision` into `didHaveDecision` closure which is an enumeration with members:
 - `noRetry` which will automatically fail the request
 - `retryAfter(TimeInterval)` which will retry the same request after `TimeInterval`
 - `retry` which will retry the same request immediately

-You can assign `RetryControl` when preparing request:
+You can assign `RetryControl` when preparing a request:

 ```swift
 Ness.default